debezium/debezium-design-documents/DDD-12.md

 ```

 ### Quarkus Debezium SchemaChange Listener
 Debezium automatically detects and captures schema changes in the source database, such as adding or removing columns, modifying data types, or altering primary keys.
 These changes are parsed from the database's DDL statements and used to update Debezium's internal schema history, ensuring that change events reflect the current table structure.
-The Quarkus extension can expose a listener to such kind of event:
+The Quarkus extension can expose a `SchemaChangeEvent` that can be `observed`:

 ```java
 import io.debezium.engine.InsertEvent;